Home Storage Gold IRA: Is it a legal (or viable) option?8 min read

 Storing physical gold can be tricky in general.
 This is why many gold investors opt to store their gold in a depository even if it’s not part of an IRA.
 The depository is an important part of the hands-off approach to investment that most of these companies offer as one of their main selling points.

 As to why most gold IRA companies insist on depositories, it could be because they are risk averse and want to minimize involvement in litigation down the line (e.g., if the IRS goes after a customer for penalties surrounding a disbursement in US Tax Court).
-Telling customers up front that they must keep their gold IRA assets in a nationally recognized depository certainly avoids some of that risk.

 It can seem limiting, especially in the absence of any actual regulation against it, but there is a lot of liability for a gold IRA broker if they try to let you store the metals in a home safe.
 Besides misreporting, there are other considerations to examine, such as the safety of the metals that I’ll cover soon.